grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

 `loki.source.cloudflare` exposes the following debug information:
 * Whether the target is ready and reading logs from the API.
-* The Cloudflare Zone ID.
+* The Cloudflare zone ID.
 * The last error reported, if any.
 * The stored positions file entry, as the combination of zone_id, labels and last fetched timestamp.